Customized calibration sources in the JUNO experiment: Customized radioactive sources

 \subsubsection{Design of PTFE calibration source}

 The source radioactivity in JUNO should be around 100~Bq to optimize the data acquisition efficiency.
 After the $^{18}{\rm F}$ generation test described above, it was found that increasing the ion source current of the deuterium-tritium neutron generator to 300~$\mu$A and the ion acceleration voltage to 100~kV increased the neutron generation rate by approximately six times compared to the previous test.
 As shown in Figure~\ref{fig:F183}, the PTFE sample to be placed in the JUNO detector will have an outer diameter of 1.2~cm and a height of 1.8~cm.
 It is estimated that an irradiation time of less than 10~minutes will be sufficient to activate a PTFE sample of this size into a 100~Bq $^{18}{\rm F}$ source.
 The PTFE cylinder was designed with a slit and hollowed-out interior, allowing it to be directly attached to a stainless steel wire from the calibration source installation device using a stopper designed to prevent it from falling as shown in Figure~\ref{fig:F183}.
 According to the JUNO detector simulation, the mean reduction in detected light in the two 511~keV $\gamma$-ray events produced by the $^{18}{\rm F}$ source, considering the shadow effect of the source itself and energy loss within the source, will be less than 1\%, meeting the experimental requirements.
+We plan to generate the $^{18}{\rm F}$ radioactive source by irradiating this designed PTFE sample with fast neutrons using the deuterium-tritium neutron generator at the JUNO experimental site.
+The source will then be placed inside the detector using the calibration deployment system.